Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each term.

 1.2.
 What are the Key dates for enrolment?

-Enrolment dates for each semester vary depending on different teaching periods and will be advertised on our website.
+Enrolment dates for each term vary depending on different teaching periods and will be advertised on our website.

 Please refer to the Academic calendar that can be found on our website: Key Dates for more information on Orientation dates, enrolment deadlines and census date.